Johnnie Johnson (musician): Career

 Johnson was born in Fairmont, West Virginia, United States.
 He began playing the piano in 1928.
 During World War II, he joined the United States Marine Corps and became a member of Bobby Troup's all-serviceman jazz orchestra: the Barracudas.
 After his service, Johnson moved to Detroit and then Chicago, where he sat in with many notable artists, including Muddy Waters and Little Walter.

-Johnson moved to St. Louis, Missouri in 1952 and immediately assembled a jazz and blues group called the Sir John Trio with the drummer Ebby Hardy and the saxophonist Alvin Bennett.
+Johnson moved to St. Louis, Missouri in 1952; he immediately assembled a jazz and blues group called the Sir John Trio with the drummer Ebby Hardy and the saxophonist Alvin Bennett.
 The three had a regular engagement at the Cosmopolitan Club in East St. Louis.
 On New Year's Eve 1952, Bennett suffered a stroke and could not perform.
 While searching for a last-minute replacement, Johnson called a young man named Chuck Berry.
 Berry was the only musician he knew who, because of his inexperience, would likely not be playing on New Year's Eve.
 Although Berry was hired as a limited guitarist, he added vocals and showmanship to the group and soon became a permanent member of the trio.

 Berry took one of their tunes, a reworking of Bob Wills's version of "Ida Red", to Chess Records in 1955.
-The Chess brothers liked the song and soon the trio were in Chicago recording "Maybellene" and "Wee Wee Hours" – a song Johnson played as an instrumental for years before Berry wrote some accompanying lyrics.
-The same year "Maybellene" got Berry and Johnson onto the Billboard charts.
+The Chess brothers liked the song.
+Soon, the trio were in Chicago recording "Maybellene" and "Wee Wee Hours" – a song Johnson played as an instrumental for years before Berry wrote some accompanying lyrics.
+The same year, "Maybellene" got Berry and Johnson onto the Billboard charts.
 Berry was soon signed as a solo act while Johnson and Hardy became part of Berry's band.
-"I figured we could get better jobs with Chuck running the band."
-Said Johnson.
+"I figured we could get better jobs with Chuck running the band," said Johnson.
 "He had a car and rubber wheels beat rubber heels any day."

-Over the next 20 years, the two collaborated on many of Berry's songs, including "School Days", "Roll Over Beethoven", "Carol", and "Nadine".
+Over the next twenty years, the two collaborated on many of Berry's songs, including "School Days", "Roll Over Beethoven", "Carol", and "Nadine".
 The song "Johnny B. Goode" was reportedly a tribute to Johnson's behavior when he was drinking.

 Berry and Johnson played and toured together on and off, until 1973.
 Although never on his payroll after 1973, Johnson played occasionally with Berry, until he sued Berry over songwriting credits and royalties.